Oussekine

 Oussekine is a French historical drama series directed by Antoine Chevrollier.
 The series was marketed as the third French Disney+ original production and was released in its entirety on May 11, 2022 on Disney+, consisting of 4 episodes.
 Set primarily in 1980s Paris, the series follows the events leading up to and following the death of Malik Oussekine.

 Premise

-Oussekine looks back on the events of December 5, 1986 which led to the assassination of Malik Oussekine, a young 22-year-old french-algerian student, by police.
-The story and the trial are told across the Oussekine family.
+Oussekine looks back on the events of December 5, 1986 which led to the death of Malik Oussekine, a young 22-year-old French-Algerian student, by police.
+The story and the trial are told through the prism of the Oussekine family.